fengjixuchui/invader/README.md

 # About invader

-    INFO: Invader is a Windows PowerShell
+    INFO: Invader is a post exploitation framework that includes a pure-PowerShell2.0 Windows agent,
-    post exploitation framework.
+    and a pure Python 2.6/2.7 Linux/OS X agent.

 ***